-Despite coming in third in a poll of three options, La Vuelta a Espana has always held a peculiar charm.
+Despite coming in third in a recent poll containing just three options, La Vuelta a Espana has always held a peculiar charm.
 From over 600 respondents, a loyal minority of 22% picked the Spanish Grand Tour as their favourite, and I’m happy to count myself among them.

-It’s understandable that it didn’t rate as highly for cycling purists as the number one option, the Giro d’Italia (40%) or the crowd pleaser, the biggest race of them all and proven gateway tour, the Tour de France (38%).
+It’s understandable that it didn’t rate as highly for cycling purists as the number one option, the Giro d’Italia (40%) or the crowd pleaser, the biggest race of them all and proven gateway tour for cycling fans, the Tour de France (38%).
 Let’s look at the evidence.

 The Tour of course is, and will always remain, a steady contender for everyone’s favourite race.
 It’s the Tour de France; the summit of achievement within our sport.
 The highest stakes, the hardest fought, the greatest cost for the most prestigious prize.
 A race for true all rounders and for teams with strength in depth, with significant amounts of time trialling, iconic climbs, and plenty of chances for sprinters too.

 It’s no wonder that by the time we reach the end of the summer, some of us are feeling the same fatigue as the riders.
 Another three week grand tour, and one that doesn’t boast the drama of the Giro or the prestige and history of the Tour, is always going to have its work cut out for it.

 However, the Spanish race has a vibe unlike the others.
 It’s the hipster tour, somehow more laid back than the rest despite its rigours, and with scenery to rival France and Italy, it’s a spectacle for the fans too.
 So why should you overcome that race fatigue and tune in, commit yourself to another three weeks of disrupted schedules and emotional ups and downs?
 Read on, and I’ll tell you.